spack/spack/lib/spack/docs/getting_started.rst

 This will provide a Windows command prompt with an environment properly set up with Spack and its prerequisites.
-If you receive a warning message that Python is not in your ``PATH`` (which may happen if you installed Python from the website and not the Windows Store) add the  location of the Python executable to your ``PATH`` now.
+If you receive a warning message that Python is not in your ``PATH`` (which may happen if you installed Python from the website and not the Windows Store), add the location of the Python executable to your ``PATH`` now.

 To configure Spack, first run the following command inside the Spack console: